solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Migrating an organization's infrastructure to an IaaS solution helps reduce maintenance of on-premises data centers, save money on hardware costs, and gain real-time business insights.
-IaaS solutions give the flexibility to scale IT resources up and down with demand.
+IaaS solutions allow IT resources to scale up and down with demand.
 They also help to quickly provision new applications and increase the reliability of the existing underlying infrastructure.

 IaaS lets organizations bypass the cost and complexity of buying and managing physical servers and datacenter infrastructure.
 Each resource